Your rights to your personal information

 - supply appropriate information to help the council to locate the information you require

-Your request should include details and provide evidence of who you are (for example driving licence, passport, birth certificate, utility bills).
+Your request should include details and provide evidence of who you are (for example driving licence or passport).
 You should also provide as much detail as possible regarding the information you wish to access (for example where and by whom information is believed to be held and specific details of information required).

 Please note that we won't be able to comply with any requests received unless you provide a satisfactory proof of identification.

 There is no charge for making an Access Request, except where the request is manifestly unfounded or excessive in which case we may charge a reasonable fee.